abrebion/n8n-nodes-realm/README.md

 # n8n-nodes-realm

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you consume Realm API in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+Realm is an AI-powered enterprise search engine that unifies your knowledge bases (Google Drive, Slack, Jira, Confluence, Salesforce, Gong, etc.) and makes them accessible to custom AI assistants.

+With the Realm API, you can programmatically add, edit, and delete documents for custom connectors (non-native knowledge data sources) and interact with Realm assistants.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.